STATE PRISON AND COUNTY JAILS

 (e) Participation in a community-based diversion program.

-(3) The court may dismiss the case upon an application by the juvenile offender if:
+(3) The court shall dismiss the case if:

 (a) An informal adjustment has been granted and the juvenile offender has satisfied the terms or conditions of the informal adjustment;